DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 ### Northeast Vault
 <span class="citation">This scene takes place in Chapter 13, Area X33c.</span>

-This area is largely as described in <span class="citation">X33c.
-Ghastly Vault (p.
-192)</span> and <span class="citation">Amber Sarcophagi (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X33cGhastlyVault">X33c.
+Ghastly Vault</a> (p.
+192)</span> and <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#AmberSarcophagi">Amber Sarcophagi</a> (p.
 191)</span>.
 However, remove the **ghasts** from this room, and modify the sarcophagi in this room (and their dark gifts) as described below.
 In addition, add the following to the end of this area’s description:

 <div class="description">
 <p>A lone, hunched creature sits in the middle of the room, a torn fur cloak draped across its shoulders.</p>